VALUE Function

 Challenge #1

-In cell F1, use VALUE to convert the text "45" into the number 45.
+In cell B1, use VALUE to convert a text number into a real number.

 Example 2 - Stripping Currency Formatting